-7. Ardmore was one of the first three elementary schools in the district to implement a STEM program (Science, Technology, Engineering, Math).
-Children have really responded well to this hands-on curriculum and parents are very happy too.
+- Ardmore was one of the first three elementary schools in the district to implement a STEM program (Science, Technology, Engineering, Math).
+Children have responded well to this hands-on curriculum and the school has continued to build on it.

 More Facts About Ardmore: